xeliuqa/SM-Monitor/README.md

 Script supports as many nodes as you want.<br>
 Use "#" to comment out the options you don't need<br><br>

-Please note that to access Nodes remotely you need to change config to<br>
+Please note that to access Nodes remotely you need to change config.mainnet.json to<br>
-"grpc-private-listener": "0.0.0.0:9083",<br><br>

-Monitor will refresh every 5 minutes.<br>
-Since each layer lasts 5 minutes i don't see the need for faster refresh<br>
-However time can be edited at line 94, using seconds x 5<br>
-Current 60 seconds x 5s delay = 300 seconds = 5 minutes
+`grpc-private-listener": "0.0.0.0:9093`<br><br>